oiraqi/paradigms/P2-Integration/homework/README.md

 1. Technology enablers, with an overview/concise description of each: **20%**
 2. Development approach: **10%**
 3. Design document: **20%**
-4. Source code, using TWO (2) different languages of your choice - one language on each side: **50%**
+4. Source code, using Java on the producer side and Python on the consumer side: **50%**